 Thinking About Budgeting

-Help your student decide whether he would like to set up a yearly, monthly, or semester budget.
+Help your student decide whether they would like to set up a yearly, monthly, or semester budget.
 A semester budget may make sense since expenses vary at different points throughout the semester.
 Agree to create a budget of living expenses that does not include tuition or set-up costs such as dorm room or apartment furnishings.
 This should be a budget of the daily costs of living once your student is established.

 Creating a Budget